Advice to Patients Recently Diagnosed With HIV

 Take Precautions to Prevent Spreading HIV to Others

 Once you know you have HIV, you will probably have questions about steps you can take to reduce the risk of spreading the HIV virus to other people.
 Your family, sexual partners, and roommates may have significant concerns about this also.
 You and your doctor will review safer sex guidelines.
 Sex can be difficult to talk about, but it is important that you understand safer sex guidelines, and ask any questions you may have.
-Sexual activities that result in the exchange of body fluids lead to a higher risk of transmitting HIV.
+Sexual activities that result in the exchange of body fluids leading to a higher risk of transmitting HIV.
 Other sexual activities are less likely to transmit HIV.
 Your doctor should discuss safer sex practices with you in detail.

 In addition to having safer sex, you must not share needles.
 Although controversial, needle exchange programs have gone a long way to reduce the spread of HIV in people who use IV drugs.